United States House Foreign Affairs Subcommittee on Western Hemisphere

 The House Subcommittee on the Western Hemisphere is a subcommittee within the House Foreign Affairs Committee.
 It was known in previous Congresses as the Subcommittee on the Western Hemisphere, Civilian Security and Trade, and most recently, the Subcommittee on Western Hemisphere, Civilian Security, Migration and International Economic Policy.

 Jurisdiction

-The subcommittee is one of five with what the committees calls "regional jurisdiction" over a specific area of the globe.
-Such jurisdiction includes political relations between the United States and countries in the region and related legislation, disaster assistance, boundary issues, and international claims.
-The regional subcommittees also oversee the activities of the United Nations and its programs in the region.
+The regional oversight focus of the Western Hemisphere Subcommittee shall align with the area of responsibility of the State Department’s Bureau of Western Hemisphere Affairs.
+This subcommittee shall also have functional jurisdiction over the bureaus and programs of the Under Secretary for Civilian Security, Democracy, and Human Rights.